Changes to benefits - Welfare Reform

 What support will be available?

 If you are going to be affected by any of the changes, you will be contacted in advance.
-Support and advice will be available at every stage to help you through these changes and to answer any queries you may have.
+Support and advice will be available at every stage to help you through these changes and to answer your queries.

 How will the changes affect you?

-Housing Benefit payments may change later this year under Welfare Reform bill.
+Housing Benefit payments may change under Welfare Reform bill.
 When the Welfare Reform bill is made law, these changes will affect Housing Executive or Housing Association tenants from 16 to 61 years old.

 Pensioners will not be affected.